-Bending strings of a ukulele creates a soulful sliding effect and allow it to move seamlessly between two nearby notes.
-Playing bend is easy and enjoyable for professionals but it can be a bit difficult for beginners.
+Bending strings of a ukulele create a soulful sliding effect and allow it to move seamlessly between two nearby notes.
+It is easy and enjoyable for professionals but it can be a bit difficult for beginners.

 So, how to bend on a ukulele?
 The very first thing you have to learn is the perfect hand positioning for string bending.

 Bending is simple to do but it could be difficult to perform if you are doing it with the wrong technique.
 To bend strings perfectly follow these instructions below:

 - Put your thumb around the ukulele’s neck near the fret you want to play.

 - Use your ring finger on the fret you want to play and then use your middle and index finger behind it on the same strings for getting leverage.

 - Pluck the fretted string and rotate your wrist to bend the string.
 Using the wrist along with fingers helps to bend easily.

 - Follow the tab instruction for perfect bending length and duration.

 How to Perform Bend on Ukulele with Tablature:

 There are a couple of different bends that can be performed on a ukulele.
 These are pre-bend, bend, and bend & release.
 Let’s know these individual ones.